United States

 Interested in a new graduate nursing career at Duke Health?

 Explore open opportunities to start a career with our health system anytime, we are always hiring new graduate nurses.
-And, by choosing to start your career at Duke Health, you are automatically enrolled in our Nurse Residency Program to help you acclimate to your new role and grow your skills and experience.
+And, by choosing to start your career at Duke Health, you get benefits such as Nurse Loan Forgiveness and the ability to advance and grow your skills and experience with our career ladder.

 Card text